blevinstein/github-agent/Readme.md

   - [ ] Trigger definition
   - [ ] Action definition (specify instructions, model, tools, etc)
 - [ ] Write code for evaluating github events against agentRules and executing the agent with the right instructions/tools
-- [ ] Integrate git & filesystem to allow the agent to write code and commit
+- [ ] Integrate git & filesystem to allow the agent to write code and commit (https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem, https://github.com/modelcontextprotocol/servers/tree/main/src/git)
-- [ ] Integrate puppeteer to allow the agent to use a browser (expose to user as boolean flag)
-- [ ] Allow github-agent users to configure additional MCP tools to be made available to the LLM
 - [ ] Integrate octokit to allow the agent to update issues and send PRs; expose only create_issue, create_pull_request, create_branch, update_issue, add_issue_comment, create_pull_request_review, get_pull_request, get_pull_request_reviews (as defined in https://github.com/modelcontextprotocol/servers/tree/main/src/github)
 - [ ] Deploy to github as an action so that other repos can reference it
 - [ ] Create a sample workflow for triggering the agent

+## Backlog

+- [ ] Integrate puppeteer to allow the agent to use a browser https://github.com/modelcontextprotocol/servers/tree/main/src/puppeteer
+- [ ] Integrate docker to allow the agent to run local development containers https://github.com/ckreiling/mcp-server-docker
+- [ ] Allow github-agent end users to configure additional MCP tools to be made available to the LLM

 ## Typical use cases